kiranvad/micelles/README.md

 ```

 There two ways you can use this code:
-1. Using the popular `sasmodels` : See the example in [sasmodels.ipynb](/sasmodels.ipynb)
-2. Using seperate notebooks for each one of them : see the examples in [notebooks folder](/notebooks)
+1. Using the popular `sasmodels`: See the example in [sasmodels.ipynb]Using separate notebooks for each one of them: see the examples in [notebooks folder](/notebooks)

 If you are interested in fitting these models using the `bumps` interface of `sasmodels`, see the example in [optimize.py](/optimize.py)